Custom uploader

 https://{random:subdomain1|subdomain2}.{random:domain1|domain2|domain3}.com/{json:files[0].url}

-This will show window with all values as buttons.
-So you can select dynamically which text input to use.
-This syntax can be useful if you have multiple domains and would like to select specific domain each upload.
+This will show a window with all values as buttons so you can dynamically select which text input to use.
+This syntax can be useful if you have multiple domains and would like to select a specific domain for each upload.

 Syntax: